alexandrainst/danlp/README.md

 - [ ] Sentiment Analysis
 - [ ] Coreference resolution

-If you are interessted in supporting Danish for any specific NLP task you are welcome to get in contact with us.
+If you are interested in Danish support for any specific NLP task you are welcome to get in contact with us.

 ## Datasets
 The number of datasets in the Danish is limited.
 The DaNLP repository provides and overview of the available Danish datasets that can be used for commercial purposes.

 The DaNLP package allows you to download and preprocess datasets.
 You can read about the datasets [here](/docs/datasets.md).

 ## Examples
-You will find examples and small tutorials [here](/examples/examples.md) that shows how to use NLP in Danish.
+You will find examples and tutorials [here](/examples) that shows how to use NLP in Danish.
 We will also provide some real cases of how NLP is applied in Danish companies.

 ## How do I contribute?